The federal government is aiding factory farmers by subsidizing animal products with our tax dollars.

 In fact, the vast majority of federal farm subsidies are awarded to meat producers in the form of aid to growers of soybeans and corn, crops grown primarily as animal feed.

-A recent National Review article details the unfair advantages enjoyed by factory farmers:
+An article in the National Review details the unfair advantages enjoyed by factory farmers: